 Honey protects against damage caused by bacteria.
-Some honey also stimulates production of special cells that can repair tissue damaged by infection.
-In addition, honey has an anti-inflammatory action that can quickly reduce pain and inflammation once it is applied.
+Some also boost production of special cells that can repair tissue damaged by infection.
+And honey has an anti-inflammatory action that can quickly ease pain and inflammation.

 Components of Manuka Honey

-Hydrogen peroxide is a component of honey.
-It gives most honey its antibiotic quality.
-But some types of honey, including manuka honey, also have other components with antibacterial qualities.
+Hydrogen peroxide gives most honey its antibiotic quality.
+But some types, including manuka honey, also have other ingredients with antibacterial qualities.

 The major antibacterial component in manuka honey is methylglyoxal (MG).
 MG is a compound found in most types of honey, but usually only in small quantities.

-The UMF rating corresponds with the concentration of MG.
-Not all honey labeled as manuka honey contains significant levels of MG.
+The UMF rating reflects the concentration of MG.
 To be considered potent enough to be therapeutic, manuka honey needs a minimum rating of 10 UMF.
 Honey at or above that level is marketed as "UMF Manuka Honey" or "Active Manuka Honey."
 But doctors and researchers aren’t sure if this rating means anything from a medical standpoint.